National Horse Racing Museum

-The National Heritage Centre at Palace House is situated in Charles II’s sporting palace and stables and spans five acres in the heart of Newmarket.
+The National Horse Racing Museum is situated in Charles II’s sporting palace and stables and spans five acres in the heart of Newmarket.
 It comprises three complementary attractions; a new National Horseracing Museum, a National Art Gallery of British Sporting Art, and a chance to meet former racehorses and learn what they do after racing, in the flagship home of Retraining of Racehorses.

 National Horseracing Museum